Keith Lowe

 A Wolverhampton Wanderers academy graduate, between 2005 and 2008 he was loaned out seven times: Burnley, Queens Park Rangers, Swansea City, Brighton & Hove Albion, Cheltenham Town (twice) and Port Vale.
 He then dropped out of the Football League to spend the 2008–09 season as a Kidderminster Harriers player.
-He then spent a season with Hereford United, before signing with Cheltenham Town in 2010.
+He then spent a season with Hereford United before signing with Cheltenham Town in 2010.
 He was voted Cheltenham's Player of the Year in 2011.
 He joined League Two club York City, initially on loan, in November 2013.
-In January 2016, he rejoined Kidderminster Harriers, before moving on to Macclesfield Town in June 2017.
+In January 2016, he rejoined Kidderminster Harriers before moving on to Macclesfield Town in June 2017.
 He helped Macclesfield to win promotion as champions of the National League at the end of the 2017–18 season.
-He started the 2019–20 season at Nuneaton Borough, before moving on to Bradford (Park Avenue) in September 2019.
+He started the 2019–20 season at Nuneaton Borough before moving on to Bradford (Park Avenue) in September 2019.
 He returned to Kidderminster Harriers again in January 2020.
-In summer 2022, Lowe announced he would be moving to part-time football in order to facilitate a career in teaching, and subsequently played for Rushall Olympic and Hednesford Town.
+In the summer of 2022, Lowe announced he would be moving to part-time football to facilitate a career in teaching, and subsequently played for Rushall Olympic and Hednesford Town.

 Career

 Wolverhampton Wanderers

 Born in Wolverhampton, West Midlands, Lowe was a product of Wolverhampton Wanderers' academy.
 Manager Dave Jones handed him his first-team debut on 23 August 2004, in a 4–2 win at Rochdale in the League Cup.
-He signed his first professional contract of three-and-a-half-years in November 2004, however he was unable to claim a regular first-team place at Molineux and was first loaned out to Burnley at the start of the 2005–06 season.
+He signed his first professional contract of three and a half years in November 2004, however, he was unable to claim a regular first-team place at Molineux and was first loaned out to Burnley at the start of the 2005–06 season.
 At Burnley he scored his first goal in professional football in a 3–0 League Cup win over Barnsley at Turf Moor on 20 September.
 Following his return in December 2005, he joined Queens Park Rangers on a one-month loan in February 2006, After playing just one QPR match, he had rather more success at Swansea City in March 2006, playing six matches in all, and winning the Football League Trophy.
-Lowe played all ninety minutes of the 2006 Football League Trophy Final, as Swansea beat Carlisle United 2–1.
+Lowe played all ninety minutes of the 2006 Football League Trophy final, as Swansea beat Carlisle United 2–1.

 He started the 2006–07 campaign on loan at Brighton & Hove Albion, without making an appearance for the first-team.
-Manager Mark McGhee had Adam Hinshelwood and Guy Butters out injured, whilst Joel Lynch was a doubt, and admitted that he was short of cover on the bench before Georges Santos was signed and said after Lowe arrived that "we don't think for a minute that we are signing Rio Ferdinand".
+Manager Mark McGhee had Adam Hinshelwood and Guy Butters out injured, whilst Joel Lynch was a doubt and admitted that he was short of cover on the bench before Georges Santos was signed and said after Lowe arrived that "we don't think for a minute that we are signing Rio Ferdinand".
 A two-month loan spell with Cheltenham Town started in September 2006, they appreciated him so much that he was invited back to spend the 2007 end of the season with them.

 Lowe spent the whole of 2007–08 with Port Vale and made 31 appearances as the club suffered relegation out of League One in 23rd place.